jonjay80/skillstorm-codebuild-ECS/README.md

 78) Under **Build Provider**, choose *AWS CodeBuild*.
 Ensure the correct **Region**.
 Click into **Project Name** and choose your *CodeBuild* project.
 Click **Next**.
 79) Under **Deploy Provider** choose *Amazon ECS*.
 Ensure the correct **Region**.
 Click into **Cluster name** and choose your **ECS** cluster.
 Click into **Service name** and choose your **ECS Service**.
 Under **Image Defnitions file** type in *imagedefinitions.json*.
 80) Click **Next**.
 Click **Create Pipeline**.
-81) The pipeline will start.  *NOTE: You may run into an error with permissions, just retry after a couple of minutes.*
+81) The pipeline will start.
+## *NOTE: You may run into an error with permissions, just wait a few moments and hit the Retry button.*